Julian Wachner

-Julian James Wachner (born September 23, 1969) is an American composer, conductor, and keyboardist.
+Julian James Wachner (born September 23, 1969) is an American choral conductor, composer and keyboardist.
 From 2011 to 2022, he served as the Director of Music and the Arts at Trinity Wall Street, conducting the Choir of Trinity Wall Street, the Trinity Baroque Orchestra, and NOVUS NY.
-Wachner recorded five albums with these ensembles, primarily for the Musica Omnia label.
-From 2008 to 2017, he served as the Director of The Washington Chorus.
-In March 2018, Wachner was named Artistic Director of the Grand Rapids Bach Festival, an affiliate of the Grand Rapids Symphony, in Grand Rapids, Michigan.
+In 2020, Wachner was appointed Professor of Music and the Arts at the General Theological Seminary in Chelsea.
+His employment with Trinity Wall Street was terminated in 2022 due to unspecified objectionable conduct.